AlissonSantos95/tibinho/README.md

     [x] Spell Cooldown — The cooldown bar below the floating bar icons must reflect the cooldown of the specific spell placed in the shortcut, not the global cooldown.

-    [x] Visual Global Cooldown — 2s global cooldown: turn all icons gray while active, with a 2s + milliseconds counter displayed on top of the image (without covering it; the image can turn gray).
+    [x] Visual Global Cooldown — 2s global cooldown: turn all icons gray while active, with a 2s + milliseconds counter displayed on top of the image (without covering it; the image will turn gray).

     [x] Clean Overlay — Show only the image icon.
 No details, mana, level, or any other information.